moglerdev/ShelfGuardian/README.md

 You can filter products using various criteria.
 The filter button, which is the second button in the action list on the `Home` page, opens the `Filter` page when clicked.
 On the `Filter` page, select your desired criteria and click the apply button (save icon) to filter the products.
 To cancel, click the cancel button or the back button.

 The applied filter is saved in the local storage, so you don't need to reapply it every time you open the app.
-To remove the filter, click the filter button again and select the left button (filter icon with a times icon).
+To remove the filter, click the filter button again and select the left button (filter with a x-icon).

 <img src="./docs/pages/filter-page.png" alt="Filter Page" width="260"/>